Local families dropping out of food stamps, Medicaid in fear of new public charge rule

 SPRINGDALE, Ark.
-(KFTA) — Local families are dropping out of Medicaid and SNAP programs because of a new rule the Trump administration is rolling out.
+(KNWA) — Local families are dropping out of Medicaid and SNAP programs because of an expansion of a rule the Trump administration is rolling out.

 As the start date for the initiative draws closer, Northwest Arkansas immigration groups are working to stop it while local Republicans are saying it’s a necessity.